LoopKit/loopdocs/docs/loop-3/omnipod.md

 ## Replace Pod

-#### TODO - update graphic for 3.4

 When you tap on the `Replace Pod` row, the `Deactivate Pod` screen, shown below, is displayed.

+* Touch the circular icon and maintain contact while you slide your finger all the way across the phone
+    * When you release the slide, the deactivation command is sent to the pod
-* If you tap `Deactivate Pod` on this screen, insulin delivery stops for this pod and cannot be resumed
+    * This action stops insulin delivery for this pod and cannot be resumed
 * If you have changed your mind, tap Back or Cancel to continue using the pod

 ![Deactivate pod screen](img/loop-3-omnipod-deactivate.svg){width="300"}